This is a followup to our previous article about separation anxiety.

 Peace-Around-the-Collar.
 Now available at Town N Country, Adaptil™ collars and diffusers encourage diffusion of pheromones, hormones released by lactating mammals to comfort and soothe.

 While dogs may prefer company to being alone, the right strategy can alleviate your pet’s anxious behavior.
 Give us a call, and let’s set up an appointment for your pet.
-We would love to help you reach a solution and soothe your pet.
+We would love to help you reach a solution and soothe your pet for when you stay and when you go.